 - Yellow: (brassica hirta) Small yellow flowers producing seeds round and yellow, are mild and flavorful, and the most common form.
-The flavor comes largely from p-hydroxylbenzyl, and it loses that mild pungency pretty quickly, as that natural chemical in the seed dissipates after only a couple of weeks;
+The flavor comes largely from p-hydroxylbenzyl.
+It loses that mild pungency pretty quickly, as that natural chemical in the seed dissipates after only a couple of weeks;

-- Brown/Asian (brassica juncea) – These are the seeds that have a bit of horseradish-like bite and earthy flavor that are found in wine mustards and in blends for spicy brown/ballpark mustards.
+- Brown/Asian (brassica juncea) – These are the seeds that have a bit of horseradish-like bite.
+Their earthy flavor is found in wine mustards, and in blends, like a spicy brown, or “ballpark” mustard.

-- Black: (brassica nigra) Small yellow flowers that contain a more bitter glucoside, sinigrin, also found in Brussels sprouts, rabe, and broccoli.
+- Black: (brassica nigra) Small yellow flowers contain a more bitter glucoside, sinigrin, the bitter compound also found in Brussels sprouts, rabe, and broccoli.
 They yield hot, rich, round smooth red seeds that turn black.
 They’re the bitter that goes up your nose if it’s too strong!

 - White (sinapis alba) With flowers which are larger, its pale yellow seed is notably less pungent and more bitter.

-As a condiment, the fusion of some base vinegar, salt, and mustard seed imparts big flavor and counterpoints the often fatty, heavy foods with which it is served.
-It also blends with other strong flavors like onions or probiotics used to digest heavy meats like sauerkraut.
+As a condiment, the fusion of some base vinegar, salt, and mustard seed imparts big flavor.
+The taste is used to counterpoint the often fatty, heavy foods with which it is served.
+Mustard provides contrast to corned beef.
+It blends with other strong flavors like onions or oily seafood.
+Mustard was served with sardines in early American cuisine in the Northeast.
+In Germany, it was combined with cabbage as sauerkraut, part of their probiotics used to digest heavy meats.

 As an oil, it is used in India, Nepal, and parts of Indonesia and Asia for its fragrant, pungent characteristics that it imparts to fried foods.